General criteria for the study of quasi-stationarity: Application to processes in continuous state space and discrete time

 \section{Application to processes in continuous state space and discrete time}

-Discrete time Markov models in continuous state space and with absorption naturally arise in many applications, typically for perturbed dynamical systems, cf. e.g. \cite{FaureSchreiber2014,BerglundLandon2012,baudel-berglund-17,HinrichKolbEtAl2018}, or piecewise deterministic Markov processes when one looks at the process at jump times only (see e.g.~\cite{azais-et-al-14}).
-We provide in Section~\ref{sec:two-side} a general criterion applying to such processes with arbitrarily large, state-dependent killing probability, and we give applications to Euler schemes for diffusions absorbed at the boundary of a domain.
+Discrete time Markov models in continuous state space and with absorption naturally arise in many applications.
+Examples of such processes are given by perturbed dynamical systems, cf.\ e.g.\ \cite{FaureSchreiber2014,BerglundLandon2012,baudel-berglund-17,HinrichKolbEtAl2018}, or piecewise deterministic Markov processes when one looks at the process at jump times only (see e.g.~\cite{azais-et-al-14}).
+We provide in Section~\ref{sec:two-side} a general criterion applying to such processes with arbitrarily close to 1, state-dependent killing probability, and we give applications to Euler schemes for diffusions absorbed at the boundary of a domain.
 In Section~\ref{sec:perturbed-dyn-syst}, we consider perturbed dynamical systems in finite dimension.
 We first consider the case of unbounded domains with unbounded perturbation.
 Subsection~\ref{sec:unbounded-perturbation} assumes that the perturbation has bounded density with respect to Lebesgue's measure and Subsection~\ref{sec:singul-density} provides examples with perturbations with unbounded density.
 Finally, the case of bounded perturbations is studied in Subsection~\ref{sec:bounded-perturbation}.

-The particular case of dynamical systems perturbed by a Gaussian noise is considered in Example~\ref{exa:expo-perturbed-SD} of Subsection~\ref{sec:unbounded-perturbation}.
-In this setting, it is shown that the perturbed dynamical system $X_{n+1}=f(X_n)+\xi_n$ with $(\xi_i)_{i\in\ZZ_+}$ i.i.d.\ Gaussian, absorbed when it leaves any given measurable set $D$ of $\RR^d$ with positive Lebesgue measure, admits a quasi-stationary distribution as soon as $|x|-|f(x)|\rightarrow+\infty$ when $|x|\rightarrow+\infty$.
+Theorem~\ref{thm:perturbed-SD-intro} of the Introduction is obtained as an application of the results of Section~\ref{sec:unbounded-perturbation}.